vxgmichel/pytango-devicedoc/README.md

 - autotangocommand

 These haven't been completely tested and are not guaranteed to work.
-The safest use is to stick to the automodule directive as written in the demo.
+The safest usage is to stick to the automodule directive as written in the demo.

 ## Improvements

-The use of header and sections is probably the less flexible part of the code.
+The use of headers and sections is probably the less flexible part of the code.
 Eventually, it should be handled via directive options.

 ## Contributors